allardvanhelbergen/go/README.md

   - Host: `127.0.0.1` (your localhost)
   - Port: `27018` (your local port)

 ## Contributing

 Yes, please.

+- Fork this repo.
-- Make your own branch
+- Make your own feature branch.
-- Do epic stuff.
+- Do mind blowing stuff.
 - Run `grunt` to validate.
+- Submit a PR to epic for the win.

 ## Authors